JetBrains/intellij-sdk-docs/topics/appendix/resources/explore_api.md

 This guide provides a list of proven strategies that can help you overcome these challenges and gather enough information to continue your work.
 Furthermore, the tips below will help build your confidence as you explore the IntelliJ Platform.

+> In some cases, implementing an actual IntelliJ Platform plugin might not be necessary, as [alternative solutions](plugin_alternatives.md) exist.
+> See also [](plugin_required_experience.md) about necessary technology knowledge.

 ## 1 Extension Points (EPs)